andreidae/SeXY/README.md

 $4 - Output_directory
 $5 - Satsuma directory
 ```
  - To reduce memory and time requirements you can remove all scaffolds <10kb from the reference genomes prior to alignment.
-This can be done easily with bbtools for example
+This can be done easily be done using reformat.sh from the BBmap toolsuite (Bushnell, 2014), for example:

 `reformat.sh in=file.fasta out=file_10kb.fasta minlength=10000`